Auriana/TWEB_Project1/README.md

 ## <a name="Develop"></a>4.
 How we plan to develop Dimmi

-* submit poll
+* **Submit poll** : It could be really useful for the presenter to create a specific poll about his/her lecture to the audience.
+Then, the answers would be saved, and possible to see in the archive.
-* notifications of questions.
+* **Notifications of questions** : The implemented chat already allows the audience to express itself, but its issues have to be highlighted.
+Thus the presenter would see them better and could quickly answer to them.
-* duplicate presenter screen.
+* **Duplication of presenter screen** : We've imagined a secpnd screen with only the PDF view for the beamer, and the initial one who allows the presenter to follow the mood of the audience.

 ## <a name="Improve"></a>5.
 How to add improvements

 We welcome fixes and improvements!
-If you have an idea on how to improve it, we'd love yout to share it here.
+If you have an idea on how to improve Dimmi, we'd love you to share it here.
-Please fork the repo, make your changes and then create a pull request.
+Please contact us if this is the case !

 #### Authors